CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

     Data submission might take up to a month or more.
 Therefore, please get in touch with us well in advance (before submitting your manuscript to a scientific journal).
 In this way, we can offer proper support and guide you during the entire process.

 ### Step 2: Legal agreements
 Each user must provide a series of legal agreements to confirm that they have the authority and permission to deposit data in FEGA.
-You can share the agreements concerning the data controller with the legal service of your home organisation and send the finalised documents via email to servicedesk@csc.fi (subject: Federated EGA).
-We will provide additional support if specific agreements are needed.
+Download the necessary documentation below and share the agreements concerning the data controller with the legal service of your home organisation.
+Please note that your organisation may already have some required agreements in place with CSC.
+We will provide additional support if additional agreements are needed.
+Send the finalised documents via email to servicedesk@csc.fi by replying to the previous email of the CSC helpdesk.

 !!! note
     The required legal documents state the roles of a data processor and a data controller, which are defined in the General Data Protection Regulation (GDPR).
 CSC acts always as a data processor.
 In most research projects, the data controller is an academic organisation or other legal entity.